 Cranberry juice without added sugar has been shown to help correct the pH levels of urine, helping prevent the overgrowth of fungi like candida.

 Goat milk kefir has displayed antibacterial and anti-candida effects in animal studies.

 9. Spices like Turmeric and Cinnamon

 Turmeric contains an active component called curcumin that has been shown to completely inhibit the growth of Candida albicans (as well as lots of other fungal strains).
 Cinnamon can treat oral thrush because studies have shown that people who supplement with cinnamon generally suffer from less candida overgrowth than those who don’t.

 Non-starchy, cooked vegetables — such as broccoli, cauliflower and asparagus — provide valuable nutrients that fight candida.

 11. Organic Meat

 Protein plays a key role in candida.
-If you get your protein from factory farmed meats, you could actually feed candida, while foods high in healthy fats and protein protect against candida.
-(12) That’s why it’s so important to consume only organic, free-range meat.
+If you get your protein from factory-farmed meats, you could actually feed candida, while research suggests that foods high in healthy fats and protein protect against candida.
+That’s why it’s so important to consume only organic, free-range meat.